benninkcorien/raglan-sweater-knitting-pattern-custom/README.md

 Knit 10 cm, unravel and measure in cm how much yarn you used to do that.
 This is used to calculate the total needed.
 (Tested for accuracy with 1 sweater.
 This script returns slightly more than used.)

+## Keep track of rows
+The pattern also contains _ _ _ placeholders so you can keep track of how many rows you've knit.